 - Peace processes and peacebuilding practices

-- Corruption and abuse of power (local, national and global)
+- Corruption (local, national and global) as a security threat

 - Globalization, market economy and global security

 - Politics of gender, in war and peace